tomjoht/tomjoht.github.io/_restapicourse/pubapis_hats.md

 ### - Removes authoring capability from developers

- If you're hoping for developers to contribute to the documentation, it's going to be hard to get buy-in if you using a HAT.
+ If you're hoping for developers to contribute to the documentation, it's going to be hard to get buy-in if you're using a HAT.
 HATs are tools for writers, not developers.
 Then again, if you don't expect developers to contribute, then this becomes a moot point.